News and Announcements

 CalGreen for Out of State ArchitectsCa;

 California building codes are primarily based on are the International Building Code (IBC) series of codes.
-The main Building Code, Mechanical Code, Electrical Code and Plumbing Codes are all IBC codes adopted with amendments.
-Therefore, this portion of the design process is familiar to out of state architects.
+The main Building Code, Mechanical Code, Electrical Code and Plumbing Codes are all IBC codes adopted with some amendments.
+Therefore, this portion of the design process is probably familiar to most out of state architects.
 Of course many of the amendments can be significant and require close review.
 However this, in itself, is not overly challenging to a design professional.

 This article will address the challenges with CalGreen for out of state architects.

-CalGreen is Different in Every JurisdictionCalgreen is different
+CalGreen is Different in Every Jurisdiction

 Indeed, just about every single town, city and county in the great State of California has adopted a highly modified version of the California Green Building Standards Code.
-I contrast, the balance of the state building code adoption varies little within the state.

-When the Green Building Standards Code was first issued in 2008 it was a shock to the industry.
-This was due to it’s unconventional format, the lack of formal guidance on interpretations and its use of voluntary measures.
 The code was a unicorn among the state codes which left design professionals, plan reviewers and contractors thoroughly confused.
-There was not another code in the county like it.
+There was not another code in the state like it.
 Exactly, how it was to be complied with was not clear.

 Local building departments did not have the training, staff or budgets to deal with this code outlier.
 They quickly latched on to a simple way of minimizing their review and compliance workload.
-The solution was for each jurisdiction to create their own, simplified, version of the CalGreen checklist!
+The solution was for each jurisdiction to create their own, simplified, version of the CalGreen checklist.
 They could cherry pick items from the code that were easy to understand and review and put them in their local CalGreen Checklist.
 And boy, this idea caught on fast!

 Today, almost every single urban area has its own version of the CalGreen Checklist.
 Sacramento, Los Angeles, San Francisco, Napa County, Riverside, Palm Springs, Vallejo and dozens more, all have their own version of a CalGreen Checklist.
-In addition, every one of these varies greatly from the one published by the Building Standards Commission.
+In addition, every one of these varies greatly from the one published by the California Building Standards Commission.

 The wide-spread use of these abbreviated checklists has certainly lightened the review load by local building departments.
 On the other hand it has left architects, developers and contractors with endless variations in code compliance from one jurisdiction to another.
 It has also created confusion as to the code enforcement.